GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Experiments and Analysis

 \subsection{Ablation Study}

 We conduct extensive ablation studies to verify the proposed compact-enhanced self-attention, residual dense transformer block, grid structure, and used loss functions.
-Specifically, we conduct ablation studies on raindrop removal to analyze GridFormer.
-We train each model for $2\times10^{5}$ iterations using a batch size of $12$.
+Specifically, we conduct ablation studies on the tasks of raindrop removal and dehazing to analyze the performance of GridFormer.
+For each model, we train it for $2\times10^{5}$ iterations using a batch size of $12$ on the RainDrop dataset~\cite{qian2018attentive} and the ITS dataset~\cite{li2018benchmarking} respectively.
+Subsequently, we assess the performance of each model on the testing sets of the RainDrop dataset and the testing SOTS-Indoor dataset.
 The detailed results are presented as follows.

 \textbf{A. Compact-enhanced self-attention.} We verify the impact of feature sampling, channel split, and local enhancement operations in compact-enhanced self-attention.
 Table~\ref{tab:ablation_CESA} shows the comparison results.
-After applying feature sampling (FS) and channel split (CS) operations respectively, the model achieves $0.89$ dB and $1.16$ dB improvements, while the computational complexity is significantly reduced.
-Using local enhancement (LE) operations, the performance gain is $0.59$ dB.
+After applying feature sampling (FS) and channel split (CS) operations respectively, the model achieves $0.89$ dB and $1.16$ dB improvements in the RainDrop dataset ($0.92$ dB and $2.70$ dB improvements in the SOTS-Indoor dataset), while the computational complexity is significantly reduced.
+Using local enhancement (LE) operations, the performance gains on the RainDrop and SOTS-Indoor datasets are $0.59$ dB and $1.33$ dB respectively.
 The ablation study results suggest the effectiveness of these operations.
+We also conduct an additional ablation study on the RainDrop dataset to verify the effectiveness of exchanging the Values for feature interaction and fusion in our compact-enhanced self-attention.
+Specifically, we focus on exchanging only the Queries between $\mathbf{z}_{1}$ and $\mathbf{z}_{2}$ to investigate its impact on performance.
+The results of this experiment demonstrate that exchanging the Queries results in a PSNR value of $31.81$, which is inferior to the outcome achieved by exchanging the Values ($32.57$).
+These ablation results show the effectiveness of the Value exchange in enhancing interaction and feature fusion, thereby contributing to improved restoration performance.
+Furthermore, in our model, the choice of the step parameter $r$, as described in formula 3, indeed impacts the model's computational complexity and performance.
+Thus, we evaluate the effect of different settings of $r$ in the GridFormer.
+Table~\ref{tab:ablation_r} shows that our model with the $[4, 2, 2]$ setting achieves a better trade-off between computation cost and performance.

 \textbf{B. Residual dense transformer block.} To demonstrate the effectiveness of the proposed residual dense transformer block, we conduct ablation studies by considering the following three factors: (1) dense connections (DC), (2) local fusion with $1\times1$ convolution (LF), and (3) local skip connection (LSC).
 Specifically, we analyze the different models by progressively adding these components.
 The results are shown in Table~\ref{tab:ablation_rstb}.
 We observe that each component improves the performance, where dense connections contribute the most.